HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-configuration.md

 ## Resources

 HAProxy is set to use the following resource allocation values by default.
-The values are adjustable in the `custom-values.yaml` file for the Helm deployment.
+The values can be adjusted as required in the `custom-values.yaml` file for the Helm deployment.

 ```yaml
 resources: